derekgreer/blog/_posts/2022-05-25-user-stories.md

 ## Conclusion

 As the adoption of agile frameworks such as Scrum have become more mainstream, a number of practices have become formulaic and adopted by teams via a cargo-cult onboarding to agile practices without truly grasping what it means to be agile.
-The User Story has all but lost it original intent by many teams who have done little more than slap agile labels on on Waterfall manufacturing processes.
+The User Story has all but lost it original intent by many teams who have done little more than slap agile labels onto Waterfall manufacturing processes.
+User Stories weren't intended to be requirements.
 Let's do better.